 KEXP: The Top 500 Songs in Modern Music History.

 Song #328: Song #2 by Blur.

-“Song 2” by “Blur” was the second song on their fifth album (which was self-titled).
+“Song 2” by Blur was the second song on their fifth album (which was self-titled).
 The song plays for exactly two minutes and two seconds.
 It peaked at #2 on the UK song charts the year it was released.
-Although “Blur” are a British band, there is nothing Shakespearean about the lyrics.
+Although Blur is a British band, there is nothing Shakespearean about the lyrics.
 If you can say, “Woo Hoo!” a bunch of times then, you can sing this song, too.

 “Song 2” was never intended to be the title of this song.
-However, when a band is preparing songs for an album, they often give untitled songs a placeholder-type name which, in the case of “Blur’s” fifth album, meant that, until the second song was written and properly titled, the band simply referred to it as, “Song 2”.
-But, a funny thing happened on the way to writing this song…..the band was uninspired and didn’t have any really good ideas at the moment.
-So, the lead singer of “Blur”, Damon Albarn, played a simple tune on the piano that he was goofing around with.
-Lead guitarist, Graham Coxon, suggested speeding it up and adding some scuzzy guitar, as a joke.
+When a band is preparing songs for an album, they often give untitled songs a placeholder-type name.
+For Blur, this meant that until the second song was written and properly titled they simply referred to it as “Song 2”.
+But, a funny thing happened on the way to writing this song.
+The band was uninspired and didn’t have any really good ideas at the moment.
+The lead singer of Blur, Damon Albarn, tried playing a simple tune on the piano that he was goofing around with.
+Lead guitarist Graham Coxon, suggested speeding it up and adding some scuzzy guitar as a joke.
 The band submitted the song to their record management, expecting it to be rejected but, instead, management thought it was fresh and new-sounding and authorized the band to record it.
-They asked the band what it was called and, after a few seconds of stammering and stuttering, the band replied that, for now, it was simply, “Song 2”.
-Management thought the title was cheeky and urged them to keep the song as “Song 2” and so it was kept that way.
+They asked the band what it was called.
+After a few seconds of stammering and stuttering, the band replied that, for now it was simply “Song 2”.
+Management thought the title was cheeky and urged them to keep the song as “Song 2”.

 Here are “Blur” with “Song 2”.
 Enjoy.